NigelVanHattum/k8s-homelab/03_base_resources/README.md

 ## Linkerd
 > [!WARNING]
 > Using the Linkerd CNI is not an option, this is caused by Talos OS which does not include the "nsenter" package.
+See [#7945](https://github.com/linkerd/linkerd2/issues/7945) for more information and updates.
 - [Linkerd homepage](https://linkerd.io/)
 - [Linkerd Helm Chart](https://linkerd.io/2.14/tasks/install-helm/)